The Collaborative Law Group Will Guide You Through a Mediatied Divorce in Maryland

 At the Collaborative Law Group, we help people get the most out of their opportunities for dispute resolution through mediated divorces, child custody cases, or litigation between unmarried parents.
 To learn more about how mediation can represent savings in stress, money, and uncertainty, contact our office in Columbia.

 How Does Family Law Mediation Work?

-Mediation is one of the more common forms of alternative dispute resolution, or ADR.
-It represents a way to solve a legal problem without taking the matter to court for decision by a judge.
-Although there are different forms of mediation, essentially it’s a facilitated negotiation between the parties.
+Mediation is one of the more common forms of alternative dispute resolution or ADR.
+It represents a way to solve a legal problem without taking the matter to court for a decision by a judge.
+Although there are different forms of mediation, it’s a facilitated negotiation between the parties.
 The objective is to reach a settlement that both sides recognize as a positive outcome, especially when weighed against the downside risk of a court hearing.

 Call 410-465-8900 for Advice About Family Law and Divorce Mediation